-\checkmark Indicates an expected reaction (e.g. of a work step or a function).
-X Indicates an unexpected reaction (e.g. of a work step or a function).
-4 All work marked with this symbol requires specialist knowledge and technical understanding.
-In the interest of your own safety, have these jobs performed by an authorized KTM workshop.
-There, your motorcycle will be optimally cared for by specially trained experts using the specialist tools required.
-Indicates a page reference (more information is provided on the specified page). i Indicates information with more details or tips. " Indicates the result of a testing step.
+Indicates an expected reaction (e.g. of a work step or a function).

+Indicates an unexpected reaction (e.g. of a work step or a function).

+All work marked with this symbol requires specialist knowledge and technical understanding.
+In the interest of your own safety, have these jobs performed by an authorized KTM workshop!
+Your motorcycle will be optimally cared for there by specially trained experts using the auxiliary tools required.

+Indicates a page reference (more information is provided on the specified page).

+Indicates information with more details or tips.

+Indicates the result of a testing step.